 If the prior pattern is repeated, the trial court will rule that the court cannot interfere in the map-drawing process and the plaintiffs will appeal the decision to the Democratically controlled state Supreme Court.

-The Supreme Court needs to make its decision and have maps ready by mid-March for the N.C.
-State Board of Elections to have enough time to prepare for the May elections, should the court order new maps to be drawn, according to documents filed by the board.
+The Supreme Court needs to make its decision and have maps ready by late February for the N.C.
+State Board of Elections to have enough time to prepare for candidate filing and the May elections, should the court order new maps to be drawn, according to documents filed by the board.